How style types communicate deeper meaning in TV and Movies

 Are actors intentionally cast based on their style types?

 Technically probably not, given that style type doesn’t seem to be a widely enough recognized phenomenon to be considered by casting directors.
-However, we could argue that actors are often indirectly cast based on their style types, given that actors often seem to be cast based on their appearances in ways that meaningfully relate to their style types.
+However, we could argue that actors are often indirectly cast based on their style types, given that actors often seem selected at least partly based on their appearances in ways that meaningfully relate to their style types.

 Are the examples mentioned above intentional choices?